chocolatey/docs/input/en-us/create/create-packages.md

 The **title** of your package (`<title>` tag in the nuspec) should be the same as the name of the application.
 Follow the official spelling, use upper and lower case and don’t forget the spaces.
 Examples of correct package titles are: _Google Chrome_, _CCleaner_, _PuTTY_ and _FileZilla_.
-The title will appear on the left side in the package list of the Chocolatey gallery, followed by the version.
+The title will appear on the left side in the package list of the Chocolatey Community Repository, followed by the version.

 There are some guidelines in terms of the package **ID** (`<id>` tag in the nuspec):